ShivaniGujar/HackerRank_SQL/basic-select.md

 When ordered alphabetically, the CITY names are listed as ABC, DEF, PQRS, and WXY, with the respective lengths 3,3,4,3,3,4, and 33.
 The longest-named city is obviously PQRS, but there are 33 options for shortest-named city; we choose ABC, because it comes first alphabetically.

-in QUERY 3:Here:
-LEFT(city,1): Extracts the first letter of the city.
-LOWER(...): Converts that first letter to lowercase.
-IN ('a','e','i','o','u'): Checks if the first letter is a vowel.

 **Solution**
 ```sql